 Special education programs that are highly structured focus on developing social skills, speech, language, self-care, and job skills.
 Medication is also helpful in treating some symptoms of autism in some children.
 Mental health professionals provide parent counseling, social skills training, and individual therapy.
 They also help families identify and participate in treatment programs based on an individual child's treatment needs.
 Specific treatment will be determined by your child's doctor based on:

 Your child's age, overall health, and medical history

 Your child's tolerance for specific medications or therapies

 Your opinion or preference

-Preventive measures to reduce the incidence or severity of any type of ASD are not known at this time.
-However, it is believed that early identification, diagnosis, and treatment can provide the best chance for decreasing the symptoms of autism spectrum disorders.
+Preventive measures to reduce the incidence or severity of autistic disorders are not known at this time.